jirotubuyaki/Jdmbs/README.md

-## JDM-BS: An R package for A Monte Carlo Option Pricingm Algorithm for Jump Diffusion Modelnwith Correlation Companies
+## JDM-BS: An R package for A Monte Carlo Option Pricingm Algorithm for Jump Diffusion Modeln with Correlation Companies

 ### Abstract
 Black-Scholes model is important to calcurate option premium in stock market.
 And variety of jump diffusion model as